 The prison is still a famous tourist attraction in the Hanoi French Quarter for those on the war history path.
 Official records stated that the prisoners were numbered hundreds of people despite not knowing as many as 2,000 prisoners were crammed into a space reserved for 600 prisoners.

-About 200-300 prisoners were arrested by American pilots and taken to the Maison Centrale for interrogation and torture, the American prisoners themselves ironically set for the prison the nickname ‘Hanoi Hilton.
-Hoa Lo Prison today depicts another aspect of the horror stories told by former prisoners, although the prominent display shackles hang on the walls.
+About 200-300 American pilot prisoners were arrested and taken to the Hoa Lo Prison for interrogation and torture.
+However, the prominent display shackles hang on the walls.
 Much of the emphasis is on Vietnamese revolutionaries, some of whom were executed at the prison.
-American prisoners recorded their own experiences, very few of which are at the Maison Centrale today.
+In addition, American prisoners recorded their own experiences, very few of which are at the Hoa Lo Prison today.

-Situated in the center of Hanoi close to the French Quarter, and completed in 1913, Maison Centrale was French built to house Vietnamese political campaigners for independence.
-These activists were arrested and often shackled to the floor in the prison, even they can be beaten by guards.
-Vietnamese prisoners were also executed here using a guillotine, which is now on display near the notorious prison.
+Situated in the center of Hanoi close to the French Quarter and completed in 1913, Hoa Lo Prison was French-built to house Vietnamese political campaigners for independence.
+These activists were arrested and often shackled to prison floors, and guards could even beat them.
+Vietnamese prisoners were also executed using a guillotine, now on display near the notorious prison.

-The prison was later used for American prisoners of war, often pilots captured when their aircraft crashed.
-Although a great deal has been written about the experiences with feared “blue room” by the survivors during the notorious war.
-The blue room is used to interrogate and torture new prisoners and visitors can still see the room today although there is nothing on display here about the horror stories told by American POW, including former US presidential candidate John McCain.
+The prison was later used for American prisoners of war (POW), often pilots captured when their aircraft crashed.
+However, a great deal has been written about the survivors’ experiences with the feared “blue room” during the notorious war.
+The blue room was used to interrogate and torture new prisoners, and visitors can still see the room today.
+However, there is nothing on display here about the horror stories told by American POWs, including former US presidential candidate John McCain.
 (Read: How John McCain’s Years as a Vietnam POW Shaped His Life)

 Because Maison Centrale is accessed through a gate on Hoa Lo Street with the sign Maison Centrale at the entrance, therefore taking a taxi is the easiest way to get to the prison. simultaneously, you can pay a visit to Hoan Kiem Lake nearby.